 What makes Judy a great character is that while she’s intended to be a role model figure, she is also far from perfect, which means she feels human and she has plenty of room to learn, grow and improve.
-While she wants to be a fully mature and responsible adult, she keeps things from her parents and she can’t quite help engaging in a childish feud with her fox nemesis, Nick – the two of them getting some sweet, escalating payback on each other – before they become friends.
-She can be a bit impulsive, and her tendency to not look before she leaps leads to her causing plenty of property damage in pursuit of one crook, badmouthing a mob moss when she has no leverage or authority at the time, and blowing up almost all the evidence she needs trying to get it to headquarters.
+While she wants to be a fully mature and responsible adult, she keeps things from her parents to save face, and she can’t quite help engaging in a childish feud with her fox nemesis, Nick – the two of them getting some sweet, escalating payback on each other – before they become friends.
+She can be a bit impulsive, and her tendency to not look before she leaps leads to her causing plenty of property damage in pursuit of one crook, badmouthing a mob moss when she has no leverage or authority at the time, and blowing up almost all the evidence she needs trying to get it back to headquarters.
 Judy being a loose cannon cop has both its setbacks and its benefits.
 Judy’s biggest flaw though is her deeply ingrained biases against foxes, which came about partly as the result of her parents’ own prejudices but mostly because a fox bully attacked her when she was just a kid and traumatized her.
-Early in the film, it’s shown that while Judy wants to be more progressive and open-minded than her parents and does try to be so, she can’t quite bring herself to practice what she preaches, which you just know is going to bite her in the butt at some point (and it ends up happening at the worst possible time).
+Early in the film, it’s shown that while Judy wants to be more progressive and open-minded than her parents and does try to be so, she can’t quite bring herself to practice what she preaches, which you just know is going to bite her in the backside at some point (and it ends up happening at the worst possible time).
 Having played right into Belleweather’s paws and widened the division between predator and prey in Zootopia, Judy is driven to try even harder to solve the Nighthowler case and atone for her mistakes.
 By this point, Judy truly values Nick as a friend, so her final arc in the movie involves her overcoming her fears and literally trusting the loyal, unscrupulous vulpine with her life.